xavier268/mywebdriver/README.md

 * Launch grid container in docker (use provided script)
 * launch mongo conatianer (use provided script)
-* ensure latest geckodriver can be found in the Drivers.Confic.getcckoDriver location.
-It should be executable, and the path should be in the $PATH variable.
+* ensure driver version in resources is compatible with local firefox version